Home » Blog » Math » How To Plan & Teach Math Interventions

 place value mats for math interventions when kids are struggling to grasp place value and number sense

 Place value mats with base ten blocks are an easy and quick review activity.
 Simply write 2-digit numbers on a board or give your students dice to roll so they can create their own.
 They can quietly build numbers to review.
-If you don’t have physical manipulatives you can grab printable base ten blocks in the Small Group & Intervention MATH Kit.
-(They’re also part of the Lucky Little Toolkit!)
+If you don’t have physical manipulatives you can download printable base ten blocks.
 Another handy tool to have on hand for teaching in small groups is a mini anchor chart!
 If you want to save some money, here are step by step directions for making one!

 individual paper base ten blocks for students reviewing place value skills in math